chunrichi/SAPApproval_WeChat/README.md

 This framework simplifies the development of approval functions in WeChatWork by providing pre-built components and templates.

+## News

+🎉 Now you can upload this project directly in ABAP Trial Docker!

 ## Features

 - **Approval Process Management**: Create, send and track approval requests